 How do I know if my child needs Chinese tuition?

-If your child is struggling with Chinese, a trial lesson can help identify specific gaps.
+If your child is struggling with Chinese, a free trial lesson (usually $18) can help identify specific gaps.
 We will give you an honest assessment — sometimes the answer is "you don't need us, just do X at home."
 We would rather tell you that than take money for tuition you do not need.
+Check our pricing page and class size information if you want to understand the structure before booking, or WhatsApp us with any questions.